 - Expand our relationship with current large physician group and health system customers.
 Historically, our growth has been fueled by reducing physician burnout for high producing physicians.
 This approach has led to steady growth since our inception.
 Our data-driven approach to expand existing accounts identifies physicians whose productivity is below targeted levels as a result of their documentation burden.
-We believe proactively identifying these physicians and demonstrating the value of our service will help accelerate growth within our existing client base. - Sell new products in our existing and new health systems.
-The 2020 launch of Notes will help us expand our relationship with existing customers as Notes unlocks new segments of clinicians at a lower price point than our Live service.
-In 2021 we launched our Emergency Department offering that expands our total addressable market and provides a new entry point into health systems.
-The planned launch of Augmedix Go in 2023 will expand our addressable market, help us land new health systems, and help us penetrate our existing clients faster due to having products at each of the key price points of the largest market segments.
+We believe proactively identifying these physicians and demonstrating the value of our service will help accelerate growth within our existing client base. - Sell new products to our existing health systems.
+The 2020 launch of Augmedix Notes helped us expand our relationship with existing customers as Augmedix Notes unlocked new segments of clinicians at a lower price point than our Augmedix Live service.
+In 2021 we launched our Emergency Department offering that expanded our total addressable market and provided a new entry point into health systems.
+Most recently, we launched Augmedix Go for the ambulatory care setting in December 2023, which expanded our addressable market as it caters to a price segment where most clinicians sit and that our other products did not address.
+We are currently beta testing Augmedix Go for the acute care setting and plan to make this product commercially available in the coming months.
+This acute care setting version of Augmedix Go has further increased our addressable market, particularly since it is among the earliest entrants in that market.
 We will continue to expand our offerings where we have data and assets that provide us a competitive advantage. - Sell our products to new health systems and large physician groups.
 Our sales team consistently seeks to identify health systems and large physician groups that we believe will benefit from our products.
-We believe that the attributes of potential customers most suited to our products include physicians that struggle with documentation efficiency, customers that seek to transition to value-based care, and customers that are in geographic locations where the workforce is not suited to assist physicians with documentation due to cost, lack of skills, or scarcity of qualified staff. - Target sales to small practices and independent physicians.
-A portion of our potential customers includes small group practices and individual physicians that are not affiliated with health systems or large physician groups.
+We believe that the attributes of potential customers most suited to our products include physicians that struggle with documentation efficiency, customers who seek to transition to value-based care, and customers who are in geographic locations where the workforce is not suited to assist physicians with documentation due to cost, lack of skills, or scarcity of qualified staff.
+Our November 2023 equity raise has provided us the capital to significantly expand our sales team, enabling us to go after the rapidly expanding market which has been activated by the launch of lower priced Al-driven documentation products.

+- Target sales to small practices and independent physicians.
+A portion of our potential customer base includes small group practices and individual physicians who are not affiliated with health systems or large physician groups.
 We aim to contract with these parties directly for our services using a transactional sales model. - Leverage channel partnerships to drive sales.
 We believe our position in the exam room may be attractive to potential partners with adjacent offerings.
-Examples could include data analytics companies working to provide physicians with clinical insights, EHR companies that are trying to reduce the documentation burden their software creates, pharmaceutical companies that seek physician participation in clinical trials, practice management companies, and large technology companies.
+Examples could include data analytics companies working to provide physicians with clinical insights, EHR companies that are trying to facilitate medical note documentation for their customers, pharmaceutical companies that seek physician participation in clinical trials, practice management companies, and large technology companies. - Partner with third parties to deliver their services through our two-way communication channel to the point of care.
+Our bi-direction communication channel to the point of care is a powerful asset that can not only deliver our documentation services, but seamlessly and more effectively deliver other healthcare services that create strong ROI for our health system customers.
+We believe there is an opportunity to generate high-gross margin revenue from such third-party partners.

-Our Technology Platform
+Our Technology